HU expands early acceptance opportunities for future medical professionals

 Students accepted through these pathways can be conditionally admitted and secure their seat while completing undergraduate coursework at Heidelberg.

-“It’s comforting to know you’ve got this opportunity in your pocket,” Smith said.
+“It’s comforting to know you’ve got this opportunity in your pocket,” Bryan said.
 “All of these disciplines are so competitive, and LECOM is taking a chance on young people — and it’s paying off for them.”

 Reducing stress, increasing focus